Delivered at Ephesus Baptist Church, Monday, December 14, 2009

 In the name of God: Father, Son, and Holy Spirit.
 Amen.

 Good afternoon!
-I am Kevin Maney, a minister at St. Andrew’s Anglican Church, part of the Anglican Church in North America.
-St. Andrew’s is located near Columbus, OH where my wife, Dondra, and I live.
+I am Kevin Maney, a minister at St. Augustine’s Anglican Church, part of the Anglican Church in North America.
+St. Augustine’s is located near Columbus, OH where my wife, Dondra, and I live.
 I would like to thank Pastor Greg for graciously allowing me to be part of the service this afternoon and to all of you who have made us feel welcomed here.

-I am Donald’s favorite Yankee son-in-law and the reason I am preaching this afternoon is because dad asked me to do so at his funeral.
+I am Donald’s favorite Yankee son-in-law and the reason I am preaching this afternoon is because he asked me to do so before he died.
 It is a request that makes me very sad that I have to keep, but I am honored and humbled to do so.
 You know, dad always told me that my sermons reminded him of the peace and mercy of God.
 I asked him about that and he told me that my sermons reminded him of God’s peace because they pass all understanding, and God’s mercy because they seem to extend forever.
 Hopefully you will not agree with dad after you hear me today!

 I want to speak a word of hope to you this afternoon, a hope that is uniquely ours as Christians.
 Life can beat us down at times, can’t it?
 For those of us who knew and loved dad, these last several months have been grueling to say the least, and we, like Martha in today’s Gospel lesson are tempted to cry out in anguish, “Lord, if you had been here, my brother would not have died” (John 11:21).
 Illness, infirmity, suffering, and death can make us fall into despair to the point where we are tempted to give up all hope and wonder where God is in all of this.